Rensi2411/Gvern-Assignment/README.md

 ## Features

-- Multiple data types: The component supports different input types including text, number, date, time, phone, URL, and range.
+- **Multiple data types**: The component supports different input types including text, number, date, time, phone, URL, and range.
-- Dynamic field addition: Users can add new form fields with different data types, names, and values.
+- **Dynamic field addition**: Users can add new form fields with different data types,field names, and values.
-- Input validation: Form fields are validated based on their data type to ensure data integrity.
+- **Input validation**: Form fields are validated based on their data type to ensure data integrity.
-- Reusable: The component can be easily integrated into other projects as a reusable form.
+- **Reusable**: The component can be easily integrated into other projects as a reusable form.
+- **Responsive Design**: Ensure full responsiveness for seamless user experience across different screen sizes.
+- **Enhanced Validation**: Improve error handling and provide detailed error messages for input fields.
+- **Customizable Labels**: Enable users to customize labels for each form field.
+- **Error Handling**: Implement robust error handling for fetch requests and form submissions.

 ## Technologies Used